Isabella of Aragon, Duchess of Milan: Legacy

-Isabella was first suggested as the subject of da Vinci's Mona Lisa in 1979.
+Isabella was first suggested as the subject of Leonardo da Vinci's Mona Lisa in 1979.
 This presupposes that the painting took place in the 1490s, during da Vinci's Milanese period.
 However, the painting has officially been dated as later, likely ruling Isabella out as the subject.
 Additionally, Isabella was never recognised during her lifetime as the subject of the painting.
 Those who viewed the Mona Lisa and were acquainted with Isabella such as Luigi d'Aragona and his secretary, Antonio de Beatis, did not make a connection.

 She appears in Hella Haasse's 1952 novel The Scarlet City, depicted during her time as Duchess of Bari with mention of her difficult early life.